open-webrtc-toolkit/owt-server/README.md

 - Non-interactive mode: `scripts/installDepsUnattended.sh`
 In interactive mode, you need type "yes" to continue installation several times and in non-interactive, the installation continues automatically.

+Run above commands with `--help` option to see more usages.

 ## How to build release package

 ### Requirements